-Many of the best GoPro accessories listed here will generally work with all GoPros.
-However, there are some accessories that will only work with specific GoPro models; we've noted their compatibility with each.
+Many of the best GoPro accessories listed here will work with all models of GoPro cameras, however, there are some that will only work with specific versions; we've noted their compatibility in each case.

 - Best GoPro cameras: Which is best for you?

 - Check out the best free video editing software

 What are the best GoPro accessories?